.

 Study of adaptations of city flora to smog

-An ecological study of the animal and plant populations occupying the same tree
+An ecological study of the animal and plant populations occupying

-The effects of crowding (with the same or other species) on a certain plant
+The effects of crowding (with the same or other species) on a

 Annual variations in the ecology of a body of water